Kazakhstan & Kyrgyzstan Itinerary

 Lake Kaindy and Kolsai Lakes are easily my favorite part of southeastern Kazakhstan.

 Lake Kaindy is one of the most unique lakes, the world over, owing to its strange and unusual sunken forest.
-The icy-cold waters of earthquake-created Lake Kaindy are home to what appears to a forest of upside-down trees rising from the depth of the lake and above its surface.
+The icy-cold waters of earthquake-created Lake Kaindy are home to what appears to be a forest of upside-down trees rising from the depth of the lake and above its surface.

 Kolsai is a chain of three beautiful lakes, nicknamed the ‘pearls of the Tien Shan’, two of which can be visited by a day hike (out and back).

-If you’re not up to spending a whole day hiking don’t worry- Kolsai Lake I is located just a short jaunt downhill from the parking lot at the end of the road.
+If you’re not up to spending a whole day hiking, don’t worry- Kolsai Lake I is located just a short jaunt downhill from the parking lot at the end of the road.

 Plan your visit: Lake Kaindy & Kolsai Lakes Guide